Sveriges Riksbank: E-krona

 Facing a natural drop in the use of cash by the Swedish population, the Riksbank is pioneering the idea of introducing a central bank digital currency, the e-krona.
 Such currency would have the same properties as cash, but in a digital form.
 In November 2016, the Bank announced an ambitious research programme in order to help the bank decide whether it should start issuing e-krona.
 The Bank released its first interim report in September 2017 which outlined that "no major obstacles to the introduction of an e-krona have been identified".

-Following the announcement, scammers claiming to be selling Riksbank e-kronas have been targeting some consumers via telephone calls, even though as of the end of 2021 Riksbank has not decided yet whether it will issue an e-krona.
+Following the announcement, scammers claiming to be selling Riksbank e-kronas have been targeting some consumers via telephone calls, even though as of the end of 2021, Riksbank had not yet decided whether it will issue an e-krona.
+By 2023, Riksbank had completed it's technical pilot of the e-krona, though not concluding whether it will issue it or not, and decided to focus on monitoring the global development of digital currencies.